greerso/docker-zen-node/README.md

 Invoking the script is best done on a fresh installation, however executing install script again should not cause any issues.

-*Note:* Check the [ansible installer](https://github.com/WhenLamboMoon/docker-zen-node/tree/master/ansible) if you plan on installing multiple nodes

 ```
 curl -O https://raw.githubusercontent.com/WhenLamboMoon/docker-zen-node/master/install.sh